Silanes

 ECHA Adds Dichloro(dimethyl)silane to PBT Assessment List

-ECHA has initiated a formal assessment of dichloro(dimethyl)silane to evaluate potential persistent, mobile, and toxic (PMT/vPvM) hazards.
-Businesses should monitor this assessment as it may lead to SVHC identification or REACH restrictions, impacting the long-term availability of silane-based chemical intermediates.
+ECHA has added dichloro(dimethyl)silane to the PBT assessment list to evaluate potential persistent, mobile, and toxic hazards.
+This assessment signals potential future SVHC identification or REACH restrictions, creating long-term supply chain risks for silicone-based chemical intermediates.

 echa.europa.euEuropean UnionEuropean Union